DeepCritical/GradioDemo/docs/contributing/error-handling.md

 # Error Handling & Logging

-This document outlines error handling and logging conventions for DeepCritical.
+This document outlines error handling and logging conventions for The DETERMINATOR.

 ## Exception Hierarchy